mikepmerritt/mikepmerritt.github.io/index.md

-# Hello!
+# Michael Merritt

-Welcome to my website!
+Hello, and welcome to my website!

+To find out more about me, click [here](./about).

+If you want to see some of my previous work, click [here](./projects).